 Union MSME Minister Nitin Gadkari hailed the initiatives.

-“Historic steps by government towards Atmanirbhar Bharat by strengthening the MSMEs which are the backbone of the country’s economy,” he said in a tweet.
+“Historic steps by the government towards Atmanirbhar Bharat by strengthening the MSMEs which are the backbone of the country’s economy,” he said in a tweet.

 “Foundation has been laid for a new MSME sector at the core of our future self-reliant economy.
 Directing huge capital inflows into MSME is the first step,” Gadkari said in another tweet.